EdwinVW/dapr-workshop/Assignment05/step-by-step.md

 1. Inspect the code of the `CollectFine` method.
 You see a TODO at the end of the class.
 You will solve this TODO.

-1. If you have already executed Assignment 3, you have already added a reference to the `Dapr.AspNetCore` package and you can skip the next 3 tasks.

-1. Open the terminal window in VS Code and make sure the current folder is `src/FineCollectionService`.

-1. Add a reference to the Dapr ASP.NET Core integration library:

-    ```console
-    dotnet add package Dapr.AspNetCore
-    ```

-1. Restore all references:

-    ```console
-    dotnet restore
-    ```

 1. Add a using statement in the `CollectionController` file so you can use the Dapr client:

      ```csharp
      using Dapr.Client;
      ```

-1. Add an argument named `daprClient` of type `DaprClient` to the `CollectFine` method that is decorated with the `[FromServices]` attribute:
+1. Add an argument named `daprClient` of type `DaprClient` that is decorated with the `[FromServices]` attribute to the `CollectFine` method :

     ```csharp
     public Task<ActionResult> CollectFine(SpeedingViolation speedingViolation, [FromServices] DaprClient daprClient)
     ```

 1. In order to send an email, you first need to create some body to send as email.
 This email must contain the details of the speeding violation and the fine.
-The service already has a helper method to create a body.
+The service already has a helper method to create an HTML email body.
 Replace the `// TODO` in the `CollectFine` method with this code:

     ```csharp
     var body = EmailUtils.CreateEmailBody(speedingViolation, vehicleInfo, fineString);